 Laboratory and Field Investigation: Because it is designed to be a course in environmental science rather than environmental studies, the AP Environmental Science course must include a strong laboratory and field investigation component.
 The goal of this component is to complement the classroom portion of the course by allowing students to learn about the environment through firsthand observation.
 Experiences both in the laboratory and in the field provide students with important opportunities to test concepts and principles that are introduced in the classroom, explore specific problems with a depth not easily achieved otherwise, and gain an awareness of the importance of confounding variables that exist in the "real world."
-In these experiences students have a stake in the future of their environment, such activities can motivate students to study environmental science in greater depth.
+In these experiences students can employ alternative learning styles to reinforce fundamental concepts and principles.
+Because all students have a stake in the future of their environment, such activities can motivate students to study environmental science in greater depth.
 Colleges often require students to present their laboratory materials from AP science courses before granting college credit for laboratory, so students should be encouraged to retain their laboratory notebooks, reports, and other materials.

-Please sign here (type name in box) that you have read and reviewed this entire document:
+Please sign here (or type name in box) indicating that you have read and reviewed this entire document: